UDC-GAC/MARTA/README.md

 MARTA is also a very low intrusive profiler, even though it requires recompiling.
-Just with a header and two directives indicating the start and end of the region of interest (ROI), it can perform different compilations and executions, for instance, using different flags and/or compilers, and generating a readable table with performance metrics.
+Just with a header and two directives indicating the start and end of the region of interest (RoI), it can perform different compilations and executions, for instance, using different flags and/or compilers, and generating a readable table with performance metrics.
 This enables a fast comparison between compilers for a vast set of different combinations of parameters and flags.